-Students must defend their dissertations to an examining committee that consists of five current UWM graduate faculty members, including the student’s major professor/advisor, who chairs the committee.
+Students must defend their dissertations to an examining committee that consists of four current UWM graduate faculty members, including the student’s major professor/advisor, who chairs the committee.
 One faculty member must be from a department other than English.
 See Doctoral Committee (above) if you wish to have former or non-UWM faculty members on your defense committee.
-In addition, the student must complete the Doctoral section of the Declaration of Committee form by adding the names of the last two members of the committee.
+In addition, the student must complete the Doctoral section of the Declaration of Committee form by adding the name of the fourth member of the committee.
 The form is available from the student’s file in the Graduate Studies office.
-The form must be returned to the Graduate Studies office when the names of the last two members are added.
+The form must be returned to the Graduate Studies office when the name of the fourth member is added.

 The Graduate School requires all dissertation committee members to be present in order for there to be a legal defense.
 If a committee member cannot be physically present, the Associate Chair for Graduate Studies must be notified in advance.
 The absent member may participate by speakerphone.
 The submission of written questions by an absent committee member is not sufficient and may jeopardize the student’s graduation.